joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

     sudo /sbin/chkconfig redis on
     sudo /etc/init.d/redis start

-install ruby 1.8.7
+Install ruby 1.8.7
 ------------------
-(CentOS 5 only) Sensu needs ruby 1.8.7+ but CentOS-5 ships with an old Ruby 1.8.5.
+(CentOS 5 only) Sensu needs ruby 1.8.7+ but CentOS-5 ships with older Ruby 1.8.5.
 We will use the ruby 1.8.7 rpm's from Opscode's Chef.
 See [this page on the Chef wiki](http://wiki.opscode.com/display/chef/Installing+Chef+Client+on+CentOS#InstallingChefClientonCentOS-InstallRuby) for additional details.

     sudo wget -O /etc/yum.repos.d/aegisco.repo http://rpm.aegisco.com/aegisco/el5/aegisco.repo